lmenezes/json-tree/README.md

 - jstColon: Class applied to colon separating property name from property value

-- jstCollapse: Class applied to the expand/collapse symbols
+- jstCollapse: Class applied to the collapse symbol

+- jstExpand: Class applied to the expand symbol

 - jstBracket: Class applied to brackets (both {} and [])